JoyfulReaper/HappyGopher/README.md

 * Serves static text, images, and binary files over Gopher
 * Supports custom `gophermap` menu files
 * Automatically generates directory menus when no `gophermap` exists
+* Parses type-7 input/search requests as `GopherRequest` selector and input
 * Supports exact-selector dynamic pages through `IGopherPage`
 * Resolves dynamic pages before static content at the same selector
 * Provides `GopherResponseWriter` for reusable protocol-safe response formatting
 * Includes a `/server-time` dynamic page that returns the current UTC time
+* Optionally provides `/qotd` and `/random-quote` through HappyQOTD
+* Optionally provides a file-backed guestbook with named or anonymous entries and replay suppression for clients that resend type-7 requests
+* Optionally publishes selector-served telemetry through Mission Control
 * Runs as a console application or Windows Service
+* Includes a Dockerfile for container deployment
 * Configurable listening address and port
 * Configurable public hostname used in generated menus
 * Limits concurrent connections